arantir123/Muthene/README.md

 python NEW_HNEMA_evaluation_ECFP6_CCLE_withAE.py --root-prefix './fold1/'

-(the file folder storing the generated model input, e.g., fold1)
+(--root-prefix: the file folder storing the generated model input, e.g., fold1)

 Instead of the framework name in the manuscript (i.e., Muthene), we use HNEMA (Heterogeneous Network Embedding with Meta-path Aggregation) here to define the function.